 Solution 8: Turning off hardware acceleration on Chrome or Firefox

-This is yet another popular fix to lag issue related to browsers such as Google Chrome and Mozilla Firefox.
-Turning off hardware acceleration in these browsers will stop the browser from using other hardware such as the GPU to perform tasks, and instead it will let CPU handle all the requests.
+Another popular fix for lag issues related to browsers like Google Chrome and Mozilla Firefox is to turn off hardware acceleration.
+This will stop the browser from using other hardware, such as the GPU, to perform tasks, and instead, it will let the CPU handle all the requests.

 Solution 9: Check if you have Nvidia Share (Shadowplay) turned on

-Nvidia Shadowplay is a built-in tool for Nvidia Geforce Experience.
-It is a tool capable of capturing your in-game screen to allow user to save instant replay.
-Check if you have Shadowplay instant replay switched on.
-If it’s on it might be the reason your game lags when you have two monitors doing different things at the same time, because it may use up huge amount of GPU resources to capture both screen at large resolutions at the same time.
+Nvidia Shadowplay is a built-in tool for Nvidia GeForce Experience.
+It is a tool capable of capturing your in-game screen to allow users to save an instant replay.
+If you have Shadowplay instant replay switched on, it might be the reason your game lags when you have two monitors doing different things at the same time, because it may use up a huge amount of GPU resources to capture both screens at large resolutions at the same time.

 Press ALT+Z keys to bring up Shadowplay and make sure Instant Replay is off (provided you don’t need it).